valkey-io/valkey-doc/commands/client-tracking.md

 command when enabling tracking:

 * `REDIRECT <id>`: send invalidation messages to the connection with the specified ID.
 The connection must exist.
 You can get the ID of a connection using `CLIENT ID`.
 If the connection we are redirecting to is terminated, when in RESP3 mode the connection with tracking enabled will receive `tracking-redir-broken` push messages in order to signal the condition.
 * `BCAST`: enable tracking in broadcasting mode.
 In this mode invalidation messages are reported for all the prefixes specified, regardless of the keys requested by the connection.
-Instead when the broadcasting mode is not enabled, Redis will track which keys are fetched using read-only commands, and will report invalidation messages only for such keys.
+Instead when the broadcasting mode is not enabled, Valkey will track which keys are fetched using read-only commands, and will report invalidation messages only for such keys.
 * `PREFIX <prefix>`: for broadcasting, register a given key prefix, so that notifications will be provided only for keys starting with this string.
 This option can be given multiple times to register multiple prefixes.
-If broadcasting is enabled without this option, Redis will send notifications for every key.
+If broadcasting is enabled without this option, Valkey will send notifications for every key.
 You can't delete a single prefix, but you can delete all prefixes by disabling and re-enabling tracking.
 Using this option adds the additional time complexity of O(N^2), where N is the total number of prefixes tracked.
 * `OPTIN`: when broadcasting is NOT active, normally don't track keys in read only commands, unless they are called immediately after a `CLIENT CACHING yes` command.
 * `OPTOUT`: when broadcasting is NOT active, normally track keys in read only commands, unless they are called immediately after a `CLIENT CACHING no` command.
 * `NOLOOP`: don't send notifications about keys modified by this connection itself.